ost-cas-fea-25-26/cm-designsystem/README.md

 - **Tailwind CSS v4**: This design system uses Tailwind CSS v4.
 Your consuming app must also use Tailwind v4 with the `@tailwindcss/vite` plugin.
 - **Source-based approach**: The design system ships JavaScript/TypeScript source files.
 Your app's Tailwind processes all utility classes, including responsive variants.
-- **Font**: The design system uses the Poppins font.
-Make sure to include it in your app (e.g., via Google Fonts or locally).
+- **Font**: The Poppins font is bundled with the design system and will be automatically available when you import the CSS.
 ```

 ---